deontw/elecydia/README.md

 This is only for Electra devices

-DO NOT use it on Procursus/Elucubratus Bootstrap
+DO NOT use it on Procursus/Elucubratus Bootstrap!

 https://deontw.github.io/elecydia/